Disrupting Whiteness in Libraries and Librarianship: A Reading List

 Introduction

 This bibliography contains citations and links (when available) to resources focused on race, racism, and disrupting whiteness and white supremacy in libraries.
 Particular emphasis is placed on the field of library and information science and librarianship as a profession.
 The resources are organized by topic; non-LIS-specific resources can be found at the bottom of the list.
-Updates to the list will be highlighted at the top with the date.
-“New” indicates a new addition to this guide, not necessarily a newly-published resource.
+Please note that this list is no longer being updated.

 Blogs, Orgs, Periodicals, and Podcasts